Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

-On physical exam, there is usually no persistent facial erythema and the eruption is not limited to convex surfaces; yellow, brown, red, or flesh-colored monomorphic firm papules or nodules occur on the face, often periorificial (around the eyes, nose, and mouth) (
+On physical exam, there is usually no persistent facial erythema and the eruption is not limited to convex surfaces; yellow, brown, red, or flesh-colored monomorphic firm papules or nodules occur on the face, often periorificial (around the eyes, nose, and mouth) (Figure 1).
+They can be on the lateral sides of the face and on the neck.
+Symmetry may be prominent.
+Extrafacial lesions on the ears, trunk, axillae, or extremities can be seen.

 Expected results of diagnostic studies

 Histopathology shows granulomatous inflammation; about 10% will show caseating necrosis.
-Histopathology may resemble sarcoidosis, lupus miliaris disseminatus faciei, or mycobacterial infection (
+Histopathology may resemble sarcoidosis, lupus miliaris disseminatus faciei, or mycobacterial infection (Figure 2).

 Diagnosis is confirmed by the clinical appearance and supportive histopathology.
 If tuberculosis is considered, tissue culture should be done; the patient should not have clinical evidence of sarcoidosis or tuberculosis.
 Demodex folliculitis typically presents with small follicular-based pustules.
 A scrapping of the pustule and microscopic examination will show multiple demodex mites.